basselmahmoud1/basselmahmoud1/README.md

 ## 👨‍💻 About Me

-I'm a **Senior 1 ECE student at Ain Shams University** with a strong passion for **RTL Design** and **Digital Verification**.
+I'm a **Senior 1 ECE student at Ain Shams University** (GPA: 3.77 / 4.00) with a strong passion for **RTL Design** and **Digital Verification**.
 I enjoy building reliable hardware systems — from low-level chip-level design to Linux-based embedded applications.

 - 🔭 Currently implementing the **AMBA APB Protocol** in SystemVerilog
 - 🌱 Deepening expertise in **UVM**, **SVA**, and coverage-driven verification